 With recent advances in cataract surgery, equipment, and technique, vision can be restored more safely and faster, allowing patients to resume normal activity within hours after surgery.
 Using this state of the art techniques, cataract surgery has a success rate greater than 98%.

-The specialists at Milwaukee Eye Care treat all types of cataracts, including:
+The surgeons at Milwaukee Eye Care treat all types of cataracts, including:

 - Age-Related (the most common)